Doresain/RUBG/README.md

-match.roster_count                  # Count of teams in the match. match.names                         # List of names for all players in the match. match.survived                      # Collection of RUBG::Participant objects for players alive at the end. match.dbnos                         # Total non-lethal knockdowns. (down but not outs) match.assists                       # Total assists. match.boosts                        # Total boosts used. match.damage_dealt                  # Total damage dealt.
+match.roster_count                  # Count of teams in the match. match.names                         # List of names for all players in the match. match.survived                      # Collection of RUBG::Participant objects for players alive at the end. match.dbnos                         # Total non-lethal knockdowns. (down but not outs) Alias: .knocks match.assists                       # Total assists. match.boosts                        # Total boosts used. match.damage_dealt                  # Total damage dealt.